Territorial Incorporation Records

 A general request for research can also be made for OHS staff to research our collections on your topic.
 Research requests are filled in the order they are received and may take up to four weeks to process.
-OHS staff will research your topic within our library and archival materials for up to two hours and submit to you a page count of materials available for duplication.
-The research fee includes twenty pages of duplications; any pages in addition are $.25 per page.
+OHS staff will research your topic archives for up to two hours and submit to you a page count of materials available for duplication.
+The research fee includes twenty pages of duplications; additional pages are $.25 per page.
 All duplications are approved by you before any additional fee is incurred.

 |Research Fee: Oklahoma resident||$25|